 - In a large saucepan, combine the sliced apples, sugar, salt, cinnamon, lemon juice, and water.

-- Bring the mixture to a boil over medium-high heat, then reduce the heat to medium-low.
-Cover the saucepan and let it simmer for 20-25 minutes, or until the apples are soft and can be easily mashed with a spoon.
+- Set the pan over medium-high heat and bring the mixture to a boil.
+Reduce the heat to medium-low, cover, and let it simmer for 20-25 minutes, stirring occasionally, until the apples are soft and tender.

-- Taste the applesauce and adjust the sweetness or seasoning if necessary.
-You can add more sugar or cinnamon depending on your preference.
+- Taste the applesauce and adjust with a little more sugar or cinnamon if needed.

-- Let the applesauce cool to room temperature, then transfer it to an airtight container.
+- Let the applesauce cool to room temperature before transferring to an airtight container.

 Notes